What is Linux Clustering?

 Linux open-source HA extensions require a high degree of technical skill, creating complexity and reliability issues that challenge most operators.

-SUSE Linux Enterprise Server and Red Hat Enterprise Linux both solutions offer both a SAN and SANless environment but require that a replication software called DRBD be installed and configured in the OS to support data replication in the SANless environment.
-Unfortunately, this requires heavy custom scripting, which can take a long time to test and validate and requires retesting when any updates are made to the environment.
-Since these companies are operating system companies first and foremost, their support is geared towards operating system-level issues and often there is little to no HA expertise to help a customer with their issues.
+To add replication needed to create a SANless clustering environment in a SUSE Linux Enterprise Server or Red Hat Enterprise Linux requires heavy custom scripting, which can take a long time to test and validate.
+It also requires retesting when any updates are made to the environment.
+Since these companies are operating system companies, their support is geared to operating system-level issues and limited HA expertise to help customers through the complexity of HA clustering.

-Oracle RAC is a high availability solution, but it is primarily architected for the database management tier.
-This means you will need a different HA solution for those components that do the monitoring, management, and recovery of your application tiers.
-Oracle RAC is also very expensive – requiring you to upgrade to Oracle Enterprise Edition in addition to paying for the RAC option – typically hundreds of thousands of dollars – when compared to other Linux clustering solutions, such as SIOS Protection Suite.
+Oracle RAC is a high availability solution architected for the database management tier.
+This means you need a different HA solution for those components that do the monitoring, management, and recovery of your application tiers.
+Oracle RAC requires you to make a costly upgrade from Oracle Database Standard Edition to Oracle Database Enterprise Edition in addition to paying for the RAC option – typically hundreds of thousands of dollars – when compared to SIOS LifeKeeper for Linux.

 SIOS Protection Suite for Linux Clustering

-The SIOS Protection Suite for Linux provides a tightly integrated combination of high availability failover clustering, continuous application monitoring, data replication, and configurable recovery policies, protecting your business-critical applications from downtime and disasters.
-While SIOS Protection Suite can operate in a SAN environment to support a traditional HA hardware-based cluster, the architecture takes a shared-nothing approach to server clustering allowing it to run SANless.
+SIOS LifeKeeper for Linux is sold in a purchasing bundle called SIOS Protection Suite for Linux that provides a tightly integrated combination of high availability failover clustering, continuous application monitoring, data replication, and configurable recovery policies, protecting your essential applications from downtime and disasters.
+While SIOS LifeKeeper for Linux can operate in a SAN environment to support a traditional HA hardware-based cluster, the architecture also enables a shared-nothing option to server clustering, allowing it to run SANless.
 It delivers a robust, versatile and easily configurable solution with automatic and manual failover/failback recovery policies for a wide variety of applications.

 SIOS Protection Suite for Linux includes:

-- SIOS LifeKeeper, which provides flexible failover clustering software that monitors the entire application stack
+- SIOS LifeKeeper, which provides flexible SAN or SANless failover clustering software that monitors the entire application stack

 - SIOS DataKeeper, which provides fast, efficient host-based, block-level data replication for mirroring local storage in a SANless cluster configuration or replicating to remote locations or cloud for disaster recovery